-Waleed was based in the firm’s London office between 2009 and March 2018, when he moved to Dubai.
+Waleed was based in the firm’s London office between 2009 and March 2018.
 He spent nine months in 2016 on secondment to Hutchison 3G (Three) in London, supporting the in-house legal team on a range of commercial contracts and the proposed acquisition of O2.

 Before qualifying as a lawyer, Waleed was a programmer in Silicon Valley and a banker and a journalist in the Middle East.

 Waleed has led on many market-leading transactions, including advising:

 - Hassana Investment Company on the US$2.4bn strategic investment in DP World's flagship UAE assets – Jebel Ali Free Port, Jebel Ali Free Zone and the National Industries Park.

 - Al Rajhi Holding and other shareholders on the sale of shares in ACWA Power to the Public Investment Fund and others.

 - SABIC Agri-Nutrients Company on the acquisition of the agricultural nutrients businesses of Saudi Basic Industries Corporation (SABIC) in exchange for shares listed on the Saudi Stock Exchange (Tadawul).